 Some premium rates are higher than many of their competitors

-- Humana PFFS plans, private-fee-for-service (PFFS) plans, which allow beneficiaries to select any health care provider that accepts Humana insurance payments
+- Humana PFFS plans, private-fee-for-service (PFFS) plans, allow beneficiaries to select any healthcare provider that accepts Humana insurance payments

 - Special Needs Plan (SNP), which is for people with special needs due to a chronic health condition (must be eligible for both Medicaid and Medicare)

 Originally a chain of nursing homes, Humana is now a private health insurance company.
-By 2014, Human insured 22 million people in the U.S., generating $41.3 billion in revenue.
-Today its Medicare Advantage plans are available in every geographic location that Human offers insurance coverage: the District of Columbia and every state except for Massachusetts, Minnesota, and Wisconsin.
-Plans differ according to location.
+Currently, Humana insures more than 8.4 million Americans.
+Its Medicare Advantage plans are available in every location that Human offers insurance coverage: 50 states plus DC.

 Some of the unique benefits offered by Human include: